-New Green Line Vehicles: Procurement of 24 new Green Line vehicles needed to support the operation of the Green Line Extension is now underway.
+New Green Line Vehicles: Procurement of 24 new Green Line vehicles needed to support the operation of the Green Line Extension continues.
 The MBTA advertised for the new vehicles in January 2011 and held a pre-bid meeting for prospective bidders in February 2011.
 Proposals were submitted to the MBTA by potential builders of the new Green Line vehicles on June 13, 2011, and are now under review by the MBTA Technical Selection Committee and on schedule for approval by the MBTA Board in fall 2012.

 Real Estate: Completion of an agreement with Pan Am Railways in March 2011 will allow the Commonwealth to acquire land and track vital to the construction of the project.
 MassDOT and the MBTA are collaborating on necessary background and support work associated with the rest of the real estate needs of the Green Line Extension project.
 A confirmatory survey of the right of way limits and adjacent property lines is underway and the data from it is being used in the design efforts and a confirmation of typical sections, track layouts, and potential property impacts.
 MassDOT and the MBTA were granted approval from FTA to begin certain preacquisition activities ahead of the completion of the NEPA process.
-Those activities are underway, including the work associated with the title surveys for the anticipated fullproperty acquisitions.
+Those activities are underway, including the work associated with the title surveys for the anticipated full-property acquisitions.
 A relocation consultant, retained by the MBTA Real Estate Department, is assisting with the real estate elements of the Green Line Extension project.
-With receipt of the FONSI, the real estate acquisition processes can now advance.
-Title reports have been generated for the properties initially identified, while appraisals for the Phase 1 contract package are in process.
-Discussions to determine compensation for the temporary easements necessary to execute the work are underway with some property owners affected by Phase 1 construction.
+With receipt of the FONSI, the next steps in the real estate acquisition processes can now advance.

+In order to support the Phase 1 package of work, title reports have been generated for the temporary easements that are needed, and appraisals for those easements are complete.
+Discussions to determine compensation for the temporary easements necessary to execute the work continue with some property owners affected by Phase 1 construction and will be completed before construction commences.

 In addition, the MBTA executed on July 26, 2012 a Memorandum of Understanding with the City of Somerville in which the City will convey necessary parcels of land at the site of the proposed Union Square Station to the MBTA.
 These parcels will be acquired by the City of Somerville and will be conveyed to the MBTA in Spring 2013.